amananurag/copilot/README/project.md

 10. Helloworld is added as a MVP .
 To be scalled in similar structure

+11. Api key validation middleware function is implememted

+12. Added a custom cookie parser - Need to add it as middleware function.

-11. exmaple >> folder is for self notes and practice
+13. exmaple >> folder is for self notes and practice

-12. Items in open-query >>should be resolved in coming days
+14. Items in open-query >>should be resolved in coming days